osullivp/Lego51515BLEArduinoTensorFlow/README.md

 - A single Lego 51515 set in stock configuration but loaded with the Spike Prime firmware.
 This is because as at Feb 2021, the Lego 51515 firmware does not include the ubluetooth module required for BluetoothLE comms
 - The robot design was based on the 'Tricky' robot from the 51515 set but with the addition of a grabber [using this design](https://www.youtube.com/watch?v=gkszh4ap4pI).
 This grabber design has the benefit of grabbing and then lifting the object using a single motor
 - I then added some additional elements in order to create a deck for the Arduino board and battery etc.
-- The software consists of a single MicroPython file that contains code to a) connect to the HM-10 module on the Arduino board and b) handle movement, edge detection, controlling the grabber etc.
+- The software consists of a single MicroPython file that contains code to a) connect to the HM-10 BluetoothLE module on the Arduino board and b) handle movement, edge detection, controlling the grabber etc.

 #### Part 2
 - An Arduino board based on the Arduino Micro.
 The board also contains both an HC-05 Bluetooth Classic module and an HM-10 BluetoothLE module